 In 2014, John will appear in the motion picture "The Good Lie," starring Reese Witherspoon.
 He is a primary subject of the forthcoming book by Jane Bussman, "A Journey to the Dark Heart of Nameless Unspeakable Evil."
 Also in 2014, he will launch his newest project on Congo with Ryan Gosling.

 John has been awarded six honorary doctorates.
-He is or has been a visiting professor at Stanford University, Yale Law School, Columbia University, Dartmouth College, Duke University, American University, the University of San Diego, the University of Pittsburgh, Temple University, Albright College, St. Mary's College, and the University of Massachusetts Lowell.
+He is or has been a visiting professor at Stanford University, Yale Law School, Columbia University, Dartmouth College, Duke University, American University, American University in Cairo, the University of San Diego, the University of Pittsburgh, Temple University, Albright College, St. Mary's College, the University of Massachusetts Lowell, and Eckerd College.

 John has appeared in four episodes of 60 Minutes, for which the team won an Emmy Award, and helped create African characters and stories for two episodes of Law and Order: Special Victims Unit, one focusing on the recruitment of child soldiers and the other on rape as a war strategy.
 John has also traveled to Africa with NBC’s Dateline, ABC’s Nightline, The PBS NewsHour, CNN’s Inside Africa, Newsweek/The Daily Beast, and The New York Times Magazine.